 Revolutionary Mac & Cheese

-2 cups milk (I use 2 %) - More if needed
+2 cups dried pasta2 cups milk (I use 2 %) - More if needed

 1 cup loosely packed shredded cheddar cheese